 The Authority conducts quarterly analyses of the risk of loan loss on its portfolio of single family mortgage loans in order to determine the amount to be included in the calculation of the Authority's Allowance for Loan Loss for anticipated losses on single family mortgage loans under the single family programs of the Authority.
-As of September 30, 2012, the amount included in the Allowance for Loan Loss for the single family mortgage loans that are insured by private mortgage insurance companies was \$5.2 million, which is equal to 1.25% of the principal balances of such single family mortgage loans.
-As of September 30, 2012, the amount included in the Allowance for Loan Loss for the self insured mortgage loans was \$102.6 million, which is equal to 6.25% of the principal balances of such single family mortgage loans.
-The Authority does not include any amounts for single family mortgage loans that are insured or guaranteed by agencies of the federal government, except that as of September 30, 2012 the Authority included in the Allowance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balances of the single family mortgage loans financed through the issuance of Ginnie Mae securities.
-The total of all of the foregoing amounts that were included in the Authority's Allowance for Loan Loss as of September 30, 2012 is \$113.1 million (the Authority's total Allowance for Loan Loss which includes such total amount and amounts for possible losses on multi-family mortgage loans financed by the Authority was \$167.3 million as of September 30, 2012).
+As of September 30, 2012, the amount included in the Allowance for Loan Loss for the single family mortgage loans that are insured by private mortgage loans.
+As of September 30, 2012, the amount included in the Allowance for Loan Loss of the Principal balances of such single family mortgage loans.
+As of September 30, 2012, the amount included in the Allowance for Loan Loss for the single family mortgage loans.
+The Authority does not include any amounts for single family mortgage loans that are insured or guaranteed by agencies of the federal government, except that as of June 30, 2012 the Authority included in the Allowance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balances of Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balances of Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 6.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.2 million which is equal to 0.25% of the principal balance for Loan Loss \$1.3